 - E361-3 – The ECM will derate the power.
 The power will be derated at one percent per second.

 Understanding the Importance of Cooling System Performance

 Cooling system performance is a critical part of proper machine operation and engine service life.

-Engine overheating is something to never be ignored.
-Keep an eye on your temperature gauges and never push your engine beyond its recommended load.
-If you see that your engine is running hot the best thing to do is shut down the engine immediately.
-DO NOT EVER REMOVE RADIATOR CAP WHILE SYSTEM IS HOT- THIS CAN LEAD TO SEVERE PERSONAL INJURY!
+Engine overheating is something never to be ignored.
+Keep an eye on your temperature gauges, and never push your engine beyond its recommended load.
+If you see that your engine is running hot, the best thing to do is shut down the engine immediately.
+DO NOT EVER REMOVE THE RADIATOR CAP WHILE THE SYSTEM IS HOT- THIS CAN LEAD TO SEVERE PERSONAL INJURY!

 High coolant temperatures can lead to poor engine performance and premature component wear – resulting in engine damage or failure.
 High engine temperatures can quickly increase your engine oil temperatures and lead to poor lubrication.
-As oil temperature rises its viscosity goes down, meaning it gets thinner.
-If your engine oil gets too thin, it will not be able to properly lubricate your engine and this can lead to accelerated wear.
+As the oil temperature rises, its viscosity decreases, making it thinner.
+If your engine oil gets too thin, it will not be able to lubricate your engine properly, which can lead to accelerated wear.

 Overheating severely shortens the engine service life.
 Find the cause of any problem in the cooling system and correct the problem immediately.

 - Inspect the coolant level in the top tank or the overflow tank.

 - Remove foreign material and dirt from outside the radiator core (and between the panels of folded core radiators).